 Starting a new vegetable garden from scratch?
-Here are 10 things we wish that we had known before we started a vegetable gardening!
-Don’t make the same mistakes we did.
+Here are 10 things we wish that we had known before we started a vegetable garden!
+Don’t make the same mistakes that we did.

 TIP 1: Let There Be Light